zxr123-is-dd/Project1forOpenGLLearning/README.md

 ### Windows

-I use the assimp to load model.
-The library in external folder is which one I compile it on windows.
-If it can not run well, please compile the assimp sources by yourself.
+I use the assimp library to load models.
+The lib files in the externl folder were compiled using Mingw on the Windows operating system.
+If they don't work properly on your computer, or if you're using MSVC, I hope you can recompile the assimp source code.

 The libassimp-6.dll required for runtime is located in the bin folder.
 When running the program, please copy it to the directory containing the executable